Manual ownCloud Upgrade

 # Here is an example on CentOS Linux sudo -u www-data php occ upgrade

 |The optional parameter to skip migration tests during this step was removed in oC 10.0.|

 The upgrade operation can take anywhere from a few minutes to a few hours, depending on the size of your installation.
 When it is finished you will see either a success message, or an error message which indicates why the process did not complete successfully.

-If you are using 3rd party applications, look in your new
+If you are using third party or enterprise applications, look in your new